ghostinterminal/wordpressHACKtools/README.md

 # wordpressHACKtools
-This repo contains some scripts.Which are used to do some automation attack on wordpress
+...This repo contains some scripts.Which can used to do some automation attack on wordpress